 You start by cutting up your rabbit.
 It is done very much like you cut up a chicken, as the bone structure of a rabbit is quite similar.
 Like a chicken, you start by separating thighs and legs (two sets rather than one) from the carcass.
 But you will quickly notice a few differences.
 First of all, rabbit bones, though quite thin, are much harder than chicken bones, so you’ll need to strong knife or cleaver to cut through them.
 And the body of the rabbit is quite a bit longer; it has a mid-section called the ‘saddle’ rather than a breast, running along its backbone than needs to be cut into sections.
-For a detailed description of how to cut up a rabbit, see this useful article
+For a detailed description of how to cut up a rabbit, see this useful article.

 Begin cooking by sautéing a soffritto of finely chopped garlic, rosemary and sage in olive oil, over gentle heat in a large sauté or braising pan or casserole, preferably of terracotta or enameled cast iron.
 When the soffritto is just lightly golden, raise the heat to medium high, add the rabbit pieces and turn them so that they are even coated with the aromatics.
 Sauté the rabbit until it, too, is lightly golden on all sides.
 Then season with salt, black pepper and red pepper flakes.
 Pour over some red wine and allow the wine to evaporate completely.

 Add about 2 tablespoons of best-quality tomato paste in about a cup of water, along with a bay leaf, to the pan.
 Mix well, lower the heat again to a very gentle simmer, cover the pan and let the rabbit braise for about 20-30 minutes.
 Add a bit more water if the pot dried out.
-When the dish is done, the rabbit should be quite tender and the sauce, being quite reduced, should coat the rabbit pieces.
-Serve hot.

-.
+Rabbit is a great meat.
+Besides making it alla cacciatora, it is also lovely simply roasted or grilled with garlic and herbs, boned and stuffed, as part of a bollito misto, or in any number of spezzatini.
 In fact, just about any chicken recipe can be used for rabbit.
 Rabbit can be hard to find, but if you have access to an Italian butcher, ask for it.
 I have also seen rabbit in some Asian supermarkets here in the States.